Why You Should Add RecoveryPro® To Your Bedtime Routine

+We all need it, and we spend one-third of our lives doing it, but why exactly is sleep so important?
+As it turns out, our bodies remain quite busy while we’re in bed.
 Sleep is essential to protect mental and physical health and general quality of life.
-When we sleep, the body is repairing damaged muscles and tissues and promoting new growth, while also processing memories and information in the brain, and releasing important hormones that regulate our body’s normal functions.
+When we sleep, the body repairs damaged muscles and tissues and promotes new growth, while also storing memories and processing information in the brain, as well as releasing important hormones that regulate the body’s normal functions.

-Getting a good night’s sleep is essential for good health in general, including tissue repair and recovery; but zzz’s can be elusive:
+Getting a good night’s sleep is essential for good health in general, including tissue repair and recovery; but sometimes those much-needed zzz’s can be elusive:

 - Seven of 10 adults experience so much daily stress that it disrupts their nightly sleep.2

-- Two-thirds of athletes report worse than normal sleep the night before a competition, and the number of players who report sleep disturbances doubles during the season compared to the off-season.3
+- Two-thirds of athletes report worse than normal sleep the night before a competition, and the number of players who report sleep disturbances doubles in-season compared to off-season.3

 - Student athletes who sleep less than eight hours per night are 1.7 times as likely to suffer an injury.4

-RecoveryPro is a unique blend of alpha-lactalbumin (whey), natural-source GABA (PharmaGABA®), and well-absorbed magnesium bisglycinate in a chocolate-flavored powder that mixes easily in water and tastes great hot or cold.
+RecoveryPro is a unique blend of whey protein, tryptophan, a natural-source of GABA (PharmaGABA®), and well-absorbed magnesium bisglycinate in a chocolate-flavored powder that mixes easily in water and tastes great hot or cold.

 When taken before bedtime, RecoveryPro: